 Speaker 2: Yeah.
 So the NVMe drive is like this multi-lane highway, and you need a test that can actually fill those lanes to see how fast it can really go.
 And then we get these four main numbers, right?
 Megabytes per second for sequential read-write and 4K random read-write.
 But let's step back, connect this to the bigger picture.
 We see a huge number, maybe 7,000 MB/s writes.
 Sequential read looks incredible.
 But you mentioned these are synthetic benchmarks.
 Yeah.
 So does that mean they're not, like, real?
 How much difference is there usually between the test number and, you know, my actual daily use?

 Speaker 1: Well, synthetic means it's a simulation.
 It's designed to push the drive to its theoretical maximum under specific controlled conditions.
 It's standardized, repeatable, which is great for comparing different drives side by side, but it might not perfectly match what happens when you are, say, rendering a video while also having 50 browser tabs open and downloading a game.
 Your specific workload might be different.
-So yeah, the real-world performance can vary.
+So yeah, the real world performance can vary.
 That discrepancy is the main thing to keep in mind.

 Speaker 2: Okay.
 And it's worth pointing out, right, that CDM is laser focused on speed benchmarks.
 It's not checking for drive errors or monitoring its health in real time.
 You'd need other tools for that complete picture.
 And yeah, there are alternatives out there like HDBench or Speedout, but they're also mostly synthetic tests too, generally.